 Cremorne Point Wharf to Mosman Bay/ Taronga Zoo

 Take the Mosman ferry to Cremorne Point and turn right and up the hill.
 This is a gentle, scenic bush walk that weaves around the harbor headlands and bays with beautiful views of the Opera House and the Harbour bridge.
 You pass lovely old Colonial houses and swanky new homes as you amble down past the Mosman rowing club.
 It is very peaceful with lots of bird song.
 At Taronga Zoo, you can take the ferry back to Circular Quay or carry on to Balmoral Beach (6km) or Chowder Beach (4km) with more million-dollar homes.

 The Sydney Rocks

 From Circular Quay, go to the Sydney Visitors Centre on the corner of Argyle and Playfair street and get a fee map and walking tour leaflet.
 The walk takes you through “The Rocks,” historical Sydney, with the oldest buildings, and you finish at the Observatory at the top for marvelous bridge and harbor views.

 Botanical gardens and Mrs. Macquarie’s Point

-From Circular Quay, go past the Opera House and follow the sea wall to Mrs. Macquarie’s chair, where the Governor’s wife sat on a rock ledge shaped like a chair watching for ships from England, lovely views of the harbor.
+From Circular Quay, go past the Opera House and follow the sea wall to Mrs. Macquarie’s chair, where the Governor’s wife sat on a rock ledge shaped like a chair watching for ships from England, and lovely views of the harbor.
 Then walk back through the Botanical gardens and glasshouses, one of Sydney’s gems.
 Look out for the fruit bats (huge and don’t stand underneath the trees where they roost!!) and the water pools with lotus flowers.
 This return will take you back to Circular Quay or central Sydney.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.